Break Up with Your Girlfriend, I'm Bored

-"Break Up with Your Girlfriend, I'm Bored" peaked at number one in eight countries and received platinum certifications in 11 countries.
-The song debuted and peaked at number two on the US Billboard Hot 100, allowing Grande to become the second artist after the Beatles to have songs on the top three positions of the Hot 100 and the first solo and female artist to accomplish this feat.
+"Break Up with Your Girlfriend, I'm Bored" debuted and peaked at number two on the Billboard Hot 100, allowing Grande to become the second artist after the Beatles to have songs on the top three positions of the Hot 100 and the first solo and female artist to accomplish this feat.
+Outside of the United States, "Break Up with Your Girlfriend, I'm Bored" topped the charts in eight countries, including Ireland, Israel, New Zealand, and the United Kingdom, and received platinum or higher certifications in 13 countries.
 An accompanying music video was directed by Hannah Lux Davis and depicts Grande in a love triangle with a couple including a doppelgänger of herself.
 A scene in the video was compared to Single White Female (1992), while some publications criticized it for queerbaiting.
 Grande included "Break Up with Your Girlfriend, I'm Bored" on the setlist of the Sweetener World Tour and performed the song with NSYNC on the first show at the 2019 Coachella Valley Music and Arts Festival.